hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 <code>
 {% raw %}
 // Router Goodies
-import {ROUTER_PROVIDERS, RouteConfig, RouterOutlet, RouterLink} from &#39;angular2/router&#39;;` import {LocationStrategy, HashLocationStrategy} from &#39;angular2/platform/common&#39;;
+import { Routes, ROUTER_DIRECTIVES } from '@angular/router';
 {% endraw %}
 </code>
 </pre>

-So this import is pulling in all of the pieces we need to set up our Angular app for routing.
+So this import is pulling in all of the pieces we need to set up our app component for routing.
 We will walk through each of these pieces below.
 Next is the component template.

 <pre class="language-javascript">